Single Antenna Systems

 The elevation mask angle can be changed in VBOX Tools Setup, VBOX Setup and by using VBOX Manager.

 - VBOX is struggling to acquire satellite lock.

 A GPS coldstart forces the GPS engine to reset its downloaded almanac of current satellite positions.
 This can be useful if the VBOX 3i is having trouble locking onto satellites, which typically occurs if the VBOX 3i has not been used for several weeks or if it was last used a long distance (over one thousand miles) away from the current location.

-After performing a GPS coldstart leave the VBOX 3i powered up in a static location where the antenna has an unobstructed view of the sky until the ‘GPS’ LED becomes solid green.
+After performing a GPS coldstart leave the VBOX 3i powered up in a static location where the antenna has an unobstructed view of the sky until the ‘SATS’ LED becomes solid green.

 Once the VBOX3i has downloaded the new almanac it will reacquire satellites in noisy situations (such as near trees, buildings and under bridges) much quicker.
 It will also acquire satellite much quicker on power-up.

 To perform a GPS coldstart on the VBOX3i perform the following actions: